meesummeer/ymdc-site/README.md

 # YMDC Website

 Static site — no build step, no framework.
-Open `index.html` directly or run any local static server.
+Open `index.html` directly or run any local static server..

 ## Structure
 ```